ThreatLensAI/helm-chart-caddy/README.md

 This can be provided in following two ways:

-1. To install the chart with the release name `static-site` in custom namespace `csye7125` the following command can be used:
+1. To install the chart with the release name `static-site` in custom namespace `caddy` the following command can be used:

     ```bash
     export DOCKERHUBCREDENTIALS=$(cat ~/.docker/config.json | base64 -w 0)
-    helm install static-site . --set secrets.dockerhub=${DOCKERHUBCREDENTIALS} --create-namespace --namespace csye7125
+    helm install static-site . --set secrets.dockerhub=${DOCKERHUBCREDENTIALS} --create-namespace --namespace caddy
     ```

 2. Update the `values.yaml` file variable: